NewslettersSign inAPP

 Christian Horner

-Horner has been with Red Bull since 2005, when he became the youngest team principal at the time.
+Horner has been with Red Bull since 2005 he became the youngest team principal.
 He had been a race car driver, competing in British Formula Three, British Formula Two, and Formula 3000, where he founded the Arden team.

-He retired from race car driving at the age of 25, and began to focus on team management at Arden.
-The team enjoyed success in F3000 until the competition’s final season in 2004, where they won both the drivers’ and constructors’ championship titles.
+He retired from race car driving at 25 and began focusing on team management at Arden.
+The team succeeded in F3000 until the competition’s final season in 2004, winning both the drivers’ and constructors’ championship titles.

-The British manager has brought much success to the team since then, which has so far amassed a total of five constructors’ championships and six drivers’ world titles.
+Since then, the British manager has brought much success to the team, which has amassed five constructors’ championships and six drivers’ world titles.

 Max Verstappen

-Verstappen is the current drivers’ world champion, and looks to be on track to win his third consecutive title.
+Verstappen is the current driver’s world champion and is on track to win his fourth consecutive title.
 The 25-year-old is the son of Formula 1 driver Jos Verstappen and competitive karting driver Sophie Kumpen.
-Having racing blood in his veins, he achieved successes early on in karting and single-seater categories, winning races and setting records.
+Having racing blood in his veins, he achieved success early on in karting and single-seater categories, winning races and setting records.

-In 2016, the same year that he was legally able to drive on the road, he moved to parent team Red Bull Racing and won his first Grand Prix in Spain.
+In 2016, the same year he could legally drive on the road, he moved to the parent team, Red Bull Racing, and won his first Grand Prix in Spain.
 He became the youngest-ever driver to win a Formula 1 Grand Prix.

-The Dutch driver has been on the rise since then, with 35 victories, 77 podiums, 20 pole positions, and two World Championship titles tucked firmly under his belt.
+The Dutch driver has been on the rise since then, with 54 victories, 98 podiums, 32 pole positions, and three World Championship titles tucked firmly under his belt.

 Checo Perez

 Perez has driven for Red Bull since the 2021 season.
 Before then, he had stints with Sauber, McLaren, Force India, and Racing Point.
-He began competing with Sauber in 2011, and achieved his first podium finish with them at the 2012 Malaysian Grand Prix, landing in second place behind Fernando Alonso of Ferrari.
+He began competing with Sauber in 2011 and achieved his first podium finish at the 2012 Malaysian Grand Prix, landing in second place behind Fernando Alonso of Ferrari.

 The 33-year-old won his first Grand Prix with Racing Point at the 2020 Sakhir GP, where he set the record for the most number of starts before winning a race at 190.

 Perez’s F1 career became even more fruitful when he joined Red Bull.
-In his first season with the team, he won the 2021 Azerbaijan Grand Prix, and clinched his first pole position at the 2022 Saudi Arabian GP where he set another record for joining the biggest number of races before a first pole position at 215.
-He scored his third and fourth Grand Prix victories last year in Monaco and Singapore.
+In his first season with the team, he won the 2021 Azerbaijan Grand Prix.
+He clinched his first pole position at the 2022 Saudi Arabian GP, setting another record for joining the biggest number of races before a first pole position at 215.
+He scored his third and fourth Grand Prix victories in Monaco and Singapore two years ago.

 Rules